-SEP IRAs are a great retirement saving tool for anyone who is self-employed or runs a family business with their spouse.
-These retirement accounts can allow you to save up to $53,000 a year and not pay any taxes.
+SEP IRAs are a great retirement saving tool for the self-employed.
+These retirement accounts can allow you to save up to $61,000 a year and not pay any taxes.

-This means, they not only allow self-employed individuals to run up the score on their retirement savings, but also to run down the cost of taxes.
+These accounts allow self-employed individuals to run up the score on their retirement savings and run down the cost of taxes.

 Best Places to Open a SEP IRA Account

-This is a website dedicated to helping people find the best deal.
-With that in Mind Ally has very low cost trading at only $4.95 a trade.
+With that in Mind Ally Invest is a traditional style brokerage account with very low cost trading at only $4.95 a trade.

 - Zero account set up fees

 - Zero account maintenance fees if you have no activity on the account for 12 months AND have a balance of less than $2500.